obi-ontology/obi-ontology.org/docs/data-properties.md

 - "20g" may be held as a value representation en route to becoming a value specification.

-OBI uses a data property **[`has literal representation`]()** *(Mark's proposed name)* to express triples in the form "[datum] `has literal representation` [value]"; Value representation semantics are further divided into:
+OBI can generally express rdf/xml data type values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]" or `has xsd:Literal representation` - the label is up for debate; Data property value semantics are further divided into:

-- `has alphanumeric representation` for a datum whose textual content represents alphanumeric text (not numeric).
-Usually stored as xsd:string.
-Suitable for many kinds of identifier.
+- `has xsd:string representation` for textual content that can be parsed further, i.e. it is coded linguistically or computationally.
+Has xsd:string range.
+Suitable for identifiers, linguistic content (words, phrases, sentences with optional OWL language facet, and strings representing scalars like "20 g".

-- `has datetime representation` for a datum whose textual content represents a date or time.
-Usually stored as xsd:datetime.
+- `has xsd:dateTime value` for a datum whose textual content represents a date or time.
+Has xsd:dateTime range.
+Separate xsd:dateTimeStamp range ????.

-- `has boolean representation` for a datum which is represented as a yes/no or true/false value.
-Usually stored as xsd:boolean.
+- `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
+Has xsd:boolean range.

-- `has linguistic representation` for a datum whose textual content represents human linguistic content (words, phrases, sentences).
-Usually stored as xsd:string, with possible indication of language.
+- `has owl:real value` for a datum whose textual content represents a number.
+Has owl:real range .
+   - `has xsd:decimal value` ...
-- `has numeric representation` for a datum whose textual content represents a number.
-Usually xsd:decimal or xsd:integer (for counts).
+   - `has xsd:integer value` ... (for counts)

+UNRESOLVED:
-- `has URI resource representation` (OR `has_electronic_document_representation`) for a datum whose textual content represents a file or resource location ???.
+- `has xsd:anyURI value` (OR `has electronic document representation`) for a datum whose textual content represents a file or resource location ???.
 Usually xsd:string or xsd:anyURI.

 ### Data Property Implementation Approaches